If you’re a heart-led business owner who wants to do work that matters this community project is for you…

 So if we care about something, and we do work in alignment with our values, then we are making a difference and remaking our culture in a way that is better for everyone.
 The more we claim that, the more we empower others to do the same.

-Which is why, throughout July, I am inviting 30 brilliant creatives and business owners to share the many and varied ways in which they make a difference in the world – no matter how small it is or how quietly they do it.
+Which is why, one month in 2019, I invited 30 brilliant creatives and business owners to share the many and varied ways in which they make a difference in the world – no matter how small it is or how quietly they do it.

 My hope is that these stories will empower and embolden us all to believe that our work matters, and give us the courage to share that work with the world.